Customer Owes Money: Bankers’ Rights & Duties JAIIB

 • Scenario 3: A customer gives written consent to share their account information with a third-party financial advisor.

-🔹 Bankers’ Rights – What Can Banks Do?
+🔹 Bankers’ Rights – What Can Banks Do When a Customer Owes Money?

 📌 Right of Lien – Holding Customer’s Assets